chaseruskin/legoHDL/ROADMAP.md

 - [ ] use argparser package to create better CLI

 - [ ] perform git pull on release command before releasing? -> leaning no

 - [ ] implement additional "help" command documentation

+- [ ] auto upload (on release) a changelog file to market as well if found in the block?

 - [ ] allow user to add a comment to release -> goes to git commit and also goes to version.log file
 example: `legohdl release "Fixes clock sync bug" -fix`